MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ## Parameterize a query with Python

-kqlmagic allows for simple interchange between Kusto query language and Python.
+Kqlmagic allows for simple interchange between Kusto query language and Python.
 To learn more: [Parameterize your kqlmagic query with Python](https://mybinder.org/v2/gh/Microsoft/jupyter-Kqlmagic/master?filepath=notebooks%2FParametrizeYourQuery.ipynb)

 ### Use a Python variable in your KQL query